Terry Bowden: Broadcasting career

-After resigning at Auburn, Bowden accepted a role as a studio analyst and color commentator for ABC Sportss' college football coverage where he often referred to his father Bobby Bowden as "Daddy."
+After resigning at Auburn, Bowden accepted a role as a studio analyst and color commentator for ABC Sports' college football coverage where he often referred to his father Bobby Bowden as "Daddy."
 He was also an exclusive college football columnist for Yahoo!
 Sports.
 For a period, Bowden also hosted a sports talk radio show in the Orlando, Florida area.
 In 2006, Bowden became the expert analyst for Westwood One radio network's College Football National Game of Week.
 He also co-hosted "The Coaches Show" on Sirius Satellite Radio with Jack Arute and worked several times a month as a motivational speaker.

-In a July 30, 2007 column, writing a few weeks before the 2007 college football season, Bowden said he was eager to go back to coaching for the 2008 football season.
+In a July 30, 2007, column, writing a few weeks before the 2007 college football season, Bowden said he was eager to go back to coaching for the 2008 football season.
 In December 2007, the coaching job at his alma mater West Virginia opened up: Rich Rodriguez left to be Michigan's coach.
 Bowden issued a statement which read in part, "Coming home to West Virginia would obviously be the dream job for me."
 However, West Virginia offered the job to one of Rodriguez's assistants, Bill Stewart, who was the interim head coach when the Mountaineers upset the Oklahoma Sooners in the 2008 Fiesta Bowl.
 In late 2007, Bowden interviewed for the head coaching job at Georgia Tech, which ultimately went to Paul Johnson.

 Bowden returned to the broadcasting booth for the 2008 season.
 At the end of the year, Bowden took the head coach position at a Division II school, North Alabama.